 Installation site concerns such as slope, wind exposure, and soil type also need to be taken into consideration.

 The desert winter garden is open to elements such as cold, wind, and extreme dryness.
 Evening temperatures do dip into the freezing level.
 Plant specimens close to the home or in valleys to protect plants from cold snaps and freezes.
 Dry soils hold cold better than moist soils.
 Consistent watering takes advantage of this rule by helping to warm the earth.

 Make sure any tender plants are located in a sheltered area to protect them from drying and damaging wind.
 Slopes are of particular concern, as they may be facing oncoming winds and moisture runs off of angled surfaces, creating even drier conditions.

 Winter gardening in desert climes still requires the satisfaction of basic needs.
-Soil in desert areas tend to be porous to gritty and an amendment with compost can improve the conservation of moisture and increase nutrient density.
+The soil in desert areas tends to be porous to gritty and an amendment with compost can improve the conservation of moisture and increase nutrient density.

 Plants for Winter Desert Gardens

 The longer growing season means the veggie gardener can play for an extended period of time and start plants earlier.
 Edible plants for winter desert gardening would include garlic, cool-season greens like kale, and many other root crops such as parsnips.